Monygham/Pedo-mellon-a-minno/README.md

 in your working directory.
 The file is located at the top of the repository.

 ## References
-Each directory contains
+Top directory contains
 `zzz.bib`
-with bibtex formats required for creating bibliography for latex files located inside directory.
+with bibtex formats required for creating bibliography for latex files located inside each directory.

 ## Prerequisites
 Each directory contains file